Rogdham/pyzstd/index.rst

         zd = ZstdDict(file_content)

         # use the dictionary to compress.
-        # if use the same dictionary for compression repeatedly, reusing
+        # if use a dictionary for compressor multiple times, reusing
         # a compressor object is faster, see .as_undigested_dict doc.
         compressed_dat = compress(raw_dat, zstd_dict=zd)